macalinao/simplyian.com/README.md

 Publishing is done through [Hexo][hexo], an awesome open-source blogging engine on Node.js.
 I suggest you check it out!

+## Writing a post

+First run `hexo new post "<title>"` to create a `.md` file.
+This file will contain your blog post.

+To publish the post, run `hexo g -d` to generate and deploy the new static files.

 [hexo]: http://hexo.io/
 [hexo-theme-simplyian]: https://github.com/simplyianm/hexo-theme-simplyian